nithyamanohar/Continous-Control-using-Deep-Reinforcement-Learning/readme.md

 We implemented two environments - Shower Head and Asset Trading environment.
-There are two sets of files labeled with the name of the environmnt.
+There are two sets of files labeled with the name of the environment.
 Running each file will produce results included in the report